vlad-ds/gdelt-conflict/README.md

 #### Disclaimer

 I built this dataset as a personal project.
-It comes with no guarantee whatsoever.
-Feel free to use it for your own project or article, but please acknowledge me and link here.
+It comes with no guarantees.
+Feel free to use it for your own project or article, but please acknowledge me.
+And remember to include a citation to the GDELT Project and their [website.](https://www.gdeltproject.org/)

 I may release new versions in the future, but no guarantees.